'Freedom Parade': Drawing in Sketchbook

 Red Vogart Pencil Crayon.

 'Matisse's Odalisque' is my version of a 1922 painting.
-Henry Matisse (1869 -1954) never stopped pushing boundaries of the perception of what art can be, spite the negative rants from his peers and even loss in his income, he still, hung in there always trying out a variety of methods, and materials over his entire life.
+Henry Matisse (1869-1954) never stopped pushing the boundaries of what art can be.
+Despite the negative rants from his peers and even a loss in his income, he persevered, constantly experimenting with a variety of methods and materials throughout his life.
 He gives me permission to just go for it.
-In a sketchbook, I can play around with ideas and then those ideas spark creative possibilities.
+In a sketchbook, I can experiment with ideas, and those ideas spark creative possibilities.

 'Stroll the Garden Gallery': Abstract Drawing in Sketchbook